Chub Feeney

 Charles Stoneham "Chub" Feeney (August 31, 1921 – January 10, 1994) was an American front office executive in Major League Baseball.
-Feeney was vice president of the San Francisco Giants, president of the National League (NL), and president of the San Diego Padres during a 40-plus year career in professional baseball.
+Feeney was vice president of the New York/San Francisco Giants, president of the National League (NL), and president of the San Diego Padres during a 40-plus year career in professional baseball.
 He narrowly missed being elected Commissioner of Baseball in 1969.

 Feeney was a respected figure among writers and fellow executives.
 After Feeney was elected president of the National League in 1970, Red Smith described him as "a class guy, a gentleman, a delightful companion."

 Early life and career

 Feeney was born in Orange, New Jersey to Thaddeus Feeney and Mary Alice (Stoneham) Feeney.
-It was a baseball family; Mary Alice was the daughter of Charles Stoneham, principal owner of the New York Giants from 1919 until his death in 1936, and the sister of Horace Stoneham, who owned the Giants from 1936 through 1976 and transferred it to San Francisco in 1958.
+It was a baseball family; Mary Alice was the daughter of Charles Stoneham, principal owner of the New York Giants from 1919 until his death in 1936, and the sister of Horace Stoneham, who owned the Giants from 1936 through 1976 and transferred the team to San Francisco in 1958.

 Charles Stoneham felt that every boy should want to be a baseball star, but his grandson was not athletically gifted.
 Feeney was a batboy for the Jersey City Giants, a farm team of the New York Giants, but that was the limit of his athletic career on the diamond.

 Instead, Feeney attended Dartmouth College, where he tried out to be an assistant manager of the school's baseball team as a sophomore and worked his way up to manager.
 The team was coached by Jeff Tesreau, a former Giants player himself, who instilled values of working toward establishing a solid basis for consistent victory as a program.
 After graduation from Dartmouth in 1943, Feeney served in the United States Navy until the end of World War II, about two and a half years.
 Upon separation from the Navy, he joined the New York Giants front office at the age of 24 as vice president in 1946 while he attended Fordham Law School.
 He passed the New York Bar exam in 1949 and by 1950, Feeney was in effect the general manager of the Giants.